Oxycodone sustained-release tabletsPronunciation

 - Take oxycodone sustained-release tablets by mouth with or without food.
 If stomach upset occurs, take with food to reduce stomach irritation.

 - Swallow oxycodone sustained-release tablets whole.
-Do not break, cut, crush, chew, or dissolve the tablet before swallowing it.
-If you cannot swallow oxycodone sustained-release tablets whole, tell your doctor.
+Do not break, crush, chew, dissolve, or split before swallowing.

 - Do not suddenly stop taking oxycodone sustained-release tablets.
-You may have an increased risk of withdrawal symptoms (eg, nausea, vomiting, diarrhea, anxiety, shivering).
+You may experience withdrawal symptoms.
 If you need to stop oxycodone sustained-release tablets, your doctor will gradually lower your dose.

 Ask your health care provider any questions you may have about how to use oxycodone sustained-release tablets.